LuizClaudioSantos/hibernate-notes/readme.md

 ## Mapping annotations (Branch)

+### JPA Annotation x Hibernate Annotation
+- JPA Annotation is defined by the spec (JSR 137)
+- Hibernate Annotation goes beyond the funcionlities int the spec (JSR 137)

 - If you don't want allow the update of a field, you can use the updatable equals to false:

 ```